dmurdoch/rgl/README.md

 need rebuilding if the XQuartz version changes.
 XQuartz normally needs re-installation whenever the macOS version changes.

+Currently Tahoe, the most recent version of macOS, does not support OpenGL in XQuartz, and it appears unlikely such support will be coming.

 **Windows:**

 Windows normally includes OpenGL support, but to get the appropriate